sacchelli/BFNCrist/README.md

 	matlab Tikho.m
 	```

-- Back-and-Forth Nudging algorithm in the two shape case (fig. 7 and 8)
+- Back and Forth Nudging algorithm in the two shape case (fig. 7 and 8)
 	```
 	matlab BFN.m
 	```